Rokory/xRemoteDesktopSessionHost/README.md

 ### xRDSessionCollection

 * **CollectionName**: Specifies a name for the session collection
-* **SessionHost**: Specifies a RD Session Host server to include in the session collection.
+* **SessionHost**: Specifies the FQDNS of the RD Session Host server to include in the session collection.
 * **CollectionDescription**: A description for the collection.
 * **ConnectionBroker**: The Remote Desktop Connection Broker (RD Connection Broker) server for a Remote Desktop deployment.